-In order to get the most out of your time at sea with us you should possess at the least basic sailing skills such as how to "hand, reef, and steer."
+In order to get the most out of your time at sea with us you should possess basic sailing skills such as how to "hand, reef, and steer."
 Especially, you should know how to steer a compass course.
 Most of our time at sea we won't be using the autopilot.
-Sitting in the cockpit watching "Otto" steer the boat does nothing to hone your skills, but steering in waves certainly does!
+Sitting in the cockpit watching "Otto" steer the boat does nothing to hone your skills but steering in waves certainly does!

 One of the best, most important skills any offshore sailor can posses is how to deal with heavy weather.

-There comes a point in big breeze when you are better off to just heave to.
+Reefing down is the first step, but there comes a point in big breeze when you are better off just heaving to.
 We'll discuss and demonstrate heaving to and other options for surviving gale and storm conditions successfully--and in relative comfort.

-We'll explore emergency situations such as losing your steering, rigging failures, fire, flooding, man overboard, liferafts, harnesses, and general safety at sea.
+We'll explore emergency situations such as losing your steering, losing your rudder, rigging failures, fire, flooding, man overboard, liferafts, harnesses, and general safety at sea.